aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Mon Oct  7 05:09:34 2024
+Last update: Tue Oct  8 05:08:35 2024

 ### Let's play! 🎮